Gragx/gw2-autologin/README.md

 Download the Latest Build from release

-use config.txt to choose the gw2.exe directory location

-attach email and pw 1 by 1 on new lines as the example login details
+Use config.txt to configure the games installation directory, your accounts and waiting times.

 Then Run the GW2AutoLogin.exe file..